heewonh/heewonh.github.io/_posts/2024-11-1-autoencoder.md

 title: Autoencoder Asset Pricing Models
 ---

-Machine Learning (ML) in finance is a burgeoning field, and a paper published by Shihao Gu, Bryan Kelly, and Dacheng Xiu (GKX) introduces an interesting new asset pricing model that uses autoencoder neural networks.
+In a burgeoning field of machine learning (ML) in finance, a paper published by Shihao Gu, Bryan Kelly, and Dacheng Xiu (GKX, 2021) introduces a novel asset pricing model that leverages autoencoder neural networks.
+The underlying idea of the paper is elaborate yet intuitive, as it takes the next logical step in the evolution of asset pricing models.

 ### Background: Evolution of Empirical Asset Pricing